How to fix your wifi connection and boost your broadband speed

 Some surprising things can affect your signal

-In the olden days, being technologically prepared for Christmas simply meant making sure the phrase ‘batteries not included’ didn’t ruin the day.
-Mum would fill a biscuit tin with enough Duracell to power an army of bunnies.
-Yet still, she often had to do the ‘battery shuffle’, rendering the remote control useless until Dad made a fuss because he wanted to watch The Queen’s Speech.
+Get all your questions on home ownership answered with our property advice

-But now it’s not just power you have to worry about.
-There’s also the demand that the smartphones, tablets, games consoles and wifi speakers that Santa sneaked into your stockings are going to put on your home wifi network.
-Not to mention all that festive TV you’ll want to stream on catch up.
+A lot of strain is placed on our broadband, with smartphones, tablets, games consoles, wifi speakers and home assistants, like Alexa, all vying for our wifi’s attention.
+With all sorts of high speed wifi options available these days that shouldn’t be a problem, but sometimes that buffering circle appears more often than we’d like.

-According to a recent survey by the Post Office, two in five (40 per cent) of us admit to not doing anything about problems with our broadband.
-So to make sure you stay online this Christmas, we’ve got some top tips on how to fix your wifi connection and boost your broadband speed.
+Yet, when that loading bar slows to a crawl, aside from violently stabbing the refresh button and hoping for the best, we’re unlikely to do anything to give our wifi a little kick.
+In fact, according to a recent survey by the Post Office, two in five (40 per cent) of us admit to not doing anything about problems with our broadband.
+So to make sure you stay online though all those crucial TV finales, we’ve got some top tips on how to fix your wifi connection and boost your broadband speed.

 1. Choose the right spot for your router